sourabhswarnkar/ionic_interview_questions/README.md

 It is a Typescript wrapper for PhoneGap/Cordova plugins.
 Its purpose is to ease the process of adding native functionalities to your Ionic app.

+# 14. Difference between Ionic 4 and Ionic 3

+ # Changes in Package Name
+In Ionic 4, the package name starts with @ symbol like @ionic/angular.
+Whereas, the Ionic 3 package name does not use the @ symbol.
+We can understand the syntax comparison of Ionic 3 and ionic 4 from the below syntax.

+In Ionic 3: npm install ionic-angular
+In Ionic 4: npm install @ionic/angular

+If you are going to migrating an app from Ionic 3 to Ionic 4, you need to update the imports from ionic-angular to @ionic/angular.